-James Meadows begins his fourth year in the athletic training program at Cumberland University and was named Head Athletic Trainer in January 2013.
+James Meadows begins his fifth year in the athletic training program at Cumberland University and was named Head Athletic Trainer in January 2013.

-As head athletic trainer, he is currently responsible for the overall management of athletic healthcare for all intercollegiate student-athletes.
-Meadows oversees the prevention, evaluation and rehabilitation of injuries for the football team, teaches Therapeutic Modalities and Rehab of Athletic Injuries in the Athletic Training Educational Program (ATEP) at CU, and serves as an ATEP preceptor in which he supervises athletic training students' clinical hours.
+As head athletic trainer, he is responsible for the overall management of athletic healthcare for all intercollegiate student-athletes.
+Meadows oversees the prevention, evaluation and rehabilitation of injuries for the football team, teaches Therapeutic Modalities and Rehab of Athletic Injuries in the Athletic Training Education Program (ATEP) at CU, and serves as an ATEP preceptor in which he supervises athletic training students' clinical hours.

 Meadows was born in Indianapolis, Ind., and moved to Mt.
 Juliet, Tenn., with his family when he was 10.
 He attended Friendship Christian School and graduated in 2004.